toggledbits/Vera-Decouple/README.md

 ## Status

-Vera Plus: recommended version 20301
+Vera Plus: recommended version 20347
-	* Tested on 7.31 GA (5186) by rigpapa 2020-10-20, no issues.
+	* Tested on 7.31 GA (5186) by rigpapa 2020-12-12, no issues.

-Vera Secure: **NOT YET TESTED**
+Vera Secure: **NOT YET TESTED** but expected to work; recommended version 20347
 	* If you are a Vera Secure user, please report your findings in the Github repository [Issues](https://github.com/toggledbits/Vera-Decouple/issues) section.

-Vera Edge: recommended version 20301
+Vera Edge: recommended version 20347
 	* Tested on 7.32 Beta (5245) by rigpapa 2020-10-20, no issues.

 ## Preparation